 General modelled responses to stresses (i.e., rainfall recharge, MAR injection trials and summer groundwater abstraction) reasonably fit well with the recoded water levels in GPE065.
 However, uncertainty about timing, rates and volumes in the many different irrigation abstraction wells across the area limits the fit of modelled and recorded summer water levels.
 Accurate information about these factors was largely unavailable and have been estimated based on a synthetic time series, which were adjusted during model optimisation in order to capture the amplitude of the associated drawdown during the irrigation seasons.
+A further optimisation was undertaken in 2020 by assuming the groundwater abstraction for irrigation was 1.7 times higher than derived with the synthetic time series (i.e., synthetic time series are based on a relationship between recorded groundwater abstraction and recorded evapotranspiration rates; the data used was from 2009 to 2014 and this may no longer be valid as irrigated land area may have increased ever since).

 Specific Storage (SS) has been optimised on the transient calibration and optimised value is included in Table B2.